AnIdiotsGuide/discordjs-bot-guide/understanding/sharding.md

 // If we would like to get our client.guilds.cache.size from all
-// of our shards, we must make use of fetchClientValues(). const res = await client.shard.fetchClientValues('guilds.cache.size');
+// of our shards, we must make use of fetchClientValues(). const res = await client.shard.fetchClientValues("guilds.cache.size");
 console.log(res);
 //     [
 //        1050,    // shard 0